 Will children self-isolating have work?

-Are the Reception and Year 4 teaching staff going to self isolate?
+Are the teaching staff in affected bubbles going to self isolate?

 The guidance regarding 14 days self-isolation remains the same for all contacts of the positive case, including staff and pupils.

-Can my child in Year 4 come back to school if they haven’t been identified as a contact, or if they have different dates to isolate for?
+Can my child in a self-isolating bubble come back to school if they haven’t been identified as a contact, or if they have different dates to isolate for?

-Unfortunately, when a whole year group needs to isolate, as in this case, the ‘bubble’ is suspended until the end of the isolation period as there are logistical and safety challenges involved in inviting a small number of children back to school earlier (e.g. availability of teaching staff also isolating, the risk involved in placing Year 4 children into another bubble etc).
-Year 4 will have remote learning set from Day 3 until Day 14 (school days only) to cover this period, and all Year 4 children who are well will be expected back in school from Monday 12th October.
+Unfortunately, when a whole year group needs to isolate, as in this case, the ‘bubble’ is suspended until the end of the isolation period as there are logistical and safety challenges involved in inviting a small number of children back to school earlier (e.g. availability of teaching staff also isolating, the risk involved in placing the children into another bubble etc).

 Kickstart terms and conditions require a customer to provide at least 30 days’ notice in order to cancel or change a booking.
 As per the terms of all bookings, and In order to keep the business financially sustainable, customers will be required to pay for sessions in full if they either: